mint-choc-chip-skyblade/sshd-rando/docs/differences_between_hdr_and_sdr.md

     and button combination which can allow you to experiment with BiT.
 * Fi will keep track of any Gossip Stone hints you find.
 Call her and select "Information" and then "Notes".
 She will only tell you hints that you have already found
+* Freestanding items, shop items, and items shown during item gets will show the correct progressive model for major items
+  * (Swords still only use the Practice Sword model for now)
+* Freestanding item models should all rest on the ground correctly without clipping into the floor
 * All freestanding items spin like Heart Pieces and Triforces so that they are easier to peak
 * There are no Spirit of the Sword (SotS) hints.
 Path hints can be "Path to Demise" which function similarly to SotS